ONSdigital/gptables/docs/getting_started/tutorial.md

 )
 ```

-The result with a subset of the data is shown below, where `gptables` has created a Table
-of contents and a sheet with the Penguins dataset.
-The sheet shows the specified title and
+`gptables` creates a table of contents, with worksheet labels linking to the worksheets, and a description of their contents.
+There is a sheet with the dataset, and it presents the
-subtitles presented in a minimal style in text with a legible font and size.
+specified details in a minimal style with text of a legible font and size.

 ![](../static/getting_started_before_and_after.png)